zubaer-ahammed/MUIDSI-University-of-Missouri/_posts/2023-01-03-reusing-workflows.md

 Interactive data analysis leverages human perception to enable various analysis tasks; however, a prior analysis can rarely be used when the dataset updates or is transferred to a different analysis environment, like a computational notebook.
 In this post, we discuss how we can capture reusable interactive workflows.
 "
 lead-image: /assets/images/posts/2023_reusing_workflows_lead.png
+lead-image-alt-text: Figure shows a scatterplot with a cluster dataset.
+One cluster is selected.
+Next to the scatterplot is a provenance graph with three steps - adding scatterplot, select 61 points, and apply cluster selections.
+The caption reads 'Curate workflow from analysis provenance' There are two arrows originating from the scatterplot.
+One points to another scatterplot, which shows the selected cluster moving along Y-axis.
+Polygons indicate selected cluster.
+The caption reads 'Reapply the workflows on updated datasets' The other arrow points to a screenshot of jupyter notebook which demonstrate use of the Reapply library.
+The caption reads 'Apply the workflow in different environment'
 ---
 _For the publication and prototype for capturing reusable workflows, please see [the paper page]({{site.base_url}}/publications/2022_eurovis_reusing_workflows)._